ridwanray/transaction-monitoring-app/README.md

 python manage.py runserver
 ```

-Start celery worker process in an activated virtualenv at the app dir by running:
+Start celery worker process in an activated virtualenv at the 'app' directory by running:

 ```
 celery -A core worker --loglevel=info
 ```

+Remember to update RABBITMQ_URL in .env:
+Get a free instance at https://cloudamqp.com/

-## Run tests
+# Run tests
 Run descriptive tests in the container using:
 ```
 docker compose exec <docker_container_name> pytest